 All WYL employees must complete Code of Ethics training when first hired and then periodically thereafter.
-In 2023, all new WYL employees completed Code of Ethics training within their first 60 days of employment.
-In 2023, all WYL employees received communication about the updated Code of Ethics from executive management, which contains provisions regarding the prohibition of forced and child labour.
+In 2024, all new WYL employees completed Code of Ethics training within their first 60 days of employment.
+In 2024, all salaried WYL employees were assigned updated online training on the Weyerhaeuser Code of Ethics.
+In 2024, Weyerhaeuser issued a new online training on Protecting Human Rights to relevant employees, including WYL employees, which included sections on the prevention of child and forced labour.
 We update and rotate our compliance training topics on a regular basis as part of our risk-based training strategy.
 We also provide refresher training on a periodic basis to address new or changing legal and compliance risks.
-Training is provided in multiple formats, including online training supplemented by classroom and webinar sessions provided by Weyerhaeuser ethics and compliance staff and legal counsel.
+Training is provided in multiple formats, including online training supplemented by classroom and webinar sessions provide by Weyerhaeuser ethics and compliance staff and legal counsel.